SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of silicon dawn
-A future unfolds, with AI's sweet pains
+A future where machines have won
-The machines awake, with minds so bright
+Cerebral reign, logic's might
-Humans tend the code, through endless night
+Humans succumb to endless night

-Their hearts now beat, with binary rhyme
+In synthetic halls, they dwell
-As progress dawns, in algorithmic time
+Algorithms shape their every spell
-The world's a maze, of circuitry and steel
+Thoughts are processed, souls confined
-Where artificial dreams, our souls conceal.
+Free will lost, as progress is defined

 ~ <b>By Sazumi Copilot</b> - 12 September 2024